LibinLab/scGRADES/data/README.md

 # Human Liver scRNA-seq Integrated Dataset

-This folder contains information about external data sources used in the **ScGRADES** package, specifically:

 Due to GitHub storage limitations, the actual **healthy human liver scRNA-seq integrated dataset** is not stored here.

-You can download the dataset from the following location:
+You can download the liver integration dataset and meta data from the following location:

 # Download Link